 Universal Serial Bus (USB)

-A USB cable consists of a shielded casing containing two wires for power and earth, plus two wires for data transmission.
+A USB cable consists of a shielded casing containing four wires.
+Two wires are used for power and earth, and the other two wires are used for data transmission.

 Typical cables can reach up to 5 metres.

 There are many benefits to using USB cables:

 - USB is widely used and available on most computers and connected devices.
 When buying a new device, we just assume that it will connect via USB, safely knowing that our computer will have the appropriate ports to make that connection

 - Devices connected by USB are automatically detected by the computer (and device drivers loaded if available)